 The first step of automation is everyone's favorite: continuous integration and continuous deployment.
 I'm sure I don't need to go into these in much detail.
 It's enough to say that using CI/CD to automatically manage releases saves a huge amount of manual work.

 Beyond CI/CD, look for manual steps and communication that you can streamline with automation.
-For example, automate handover so teams always receive communication, packages, and data in the same format.
+For example, automate your code review process so teams always receive communication and context in the same format.

-As you automate, it’s useful to also look into configuring meaningful alerts, ideally through a system your team uses every day like Slack or Teams.
-What these are can be project and workflow specific.
-However, it’s best to focus on areas that commonly have bottlenecks, such as handovers.
+As you automate, it's useful to also look into configuring meaningful alerts, ideally through a system your team uses every day, like Slack or MS Teams.
+It's best to focus on areas that commonly have bottlenecks, such as the code review process.
 For example, alert the relevant people when a pull request has been submitted.
-And alert them again if they don’t merge within a set timeframe.
+And alert them again if they don't merge within a set timeframe.

-LinearB enables this kind of workflow improvements by automatically sending alerts for high-risk branches, PRs merged with no or little review, PRs waiting for review, and PRs stuck in review.
+Our developer bot, WorkerB, enables this kind of workflow improvement by automatically sending team and personal notifications for things like high-risk branches, PRs merged with no or little review, PRs waiting for review, PRs stuck in review, and many more reminders aligned to your custom Team Goals.

-If you’ve made it this far, the next logical question is probably: How do I start measuring my software development cycle time?
+If you've made it this far, the next logical question is probably: How do we start reducing cycle time immediately?

-The LinearB platform is designed to correlate and reconstruct Git, project, and release data so you get real-time project insights and team metrics with zero manual updates and zero developer interruptions.
-Sign up for a free account and get your team’s Cycle Time breakdown in minutes.
+The LinearB platform is designed to correlate Git, project, and release data so you get real-time project insights and team metrics with zero manual updates and zero developer interruptions.
+Sign up for a free-forever account and get your team’s cycle time breakdown in minutes.